AdBoc/ScheduleMeeting/README.md

 Front - React(Typescript) and SCSS

-Back - REST API with GO(Mux) and MongoDB
+Back - REST API made in GO and MongoDB

 routes
-post "/api/" - get data for current month post "/api/new" - add data to DB patch "/api/" - delete date from DB
+post "/" - sends month and rereived data for said month post "/new" - adds new data to DB patch "/" - deletes data in DB

 v 0.1 - initial setup